 It was a great price when compared to the other places I found in the area for Labor Day weekend.

 However, the cheap price was the only good thing about this place.
-Below are some of the bad things about this place:
+Being cheap though can cost you money.
+Below are some of the bad things about the place we paid for:

 - The room smelled very bad.
 Like a dead person… I wish I was exaggerating but it is the truth.
 We couldn’t breathe because it was so bad and at one point I even had to put my shirt over my nose.